Chapter 4: Team Culture

 • Are commitments being kept reasonably?

-What you DON'T track:
+What you do NOT track:

 • Exact hours worked